 For pots or grow bags you really need a drip hose system with individual leads or nozzles for each plant.
 If you cannot use an irrigation system, just remember never to let the soil dry out, or to give too much water in one go.
 Standing pots in a base of damp gravel is another alternative to making sure the pots never dry out, obviously you have to be more careful if you are standing your pots in just a saucer as the roots do not like to be stood in stagnant water.
 However, if you are away for a few days this method will keep your plants from totally drying out and would cause little harm in the short term.

-Lastly I am very sorry for the lack of posts as I have been busy with my French Classified website, I am also trying to finish the sequel to Vantastic France and our new little puppy Holly is getting a bit of a handful.
+Lastly I am very sorry for the lack of posts as I have been busy with my job selling properties in Brittany.
+I am also trying to finish the sequel to Vantastic France and our new little puppy Holly is getting a bit of a handful.